 Root and Fruit-Type Vegetables

-Vegetables such as raw carrots, zucchini, cauliflower, Brussels sprouts, sugar beets, green beans, parsnips, turnips, and red and green peppers are also valuable sources of nutrients for dogs.
-Cayenne pepper is believed to prevent cancer in dogs.
+Dog Aware reports that vegetables such as raw carrots, zucchini, cauliflower, Brussels sprouts, sugar beets, green beans, parsnips, turnips, and red and green peppers are also valuable sources of nutrients for dogs.

 Benefits of Raw Vegetables

-Dogs have been eating green plants in the wild even before they befriended man.
-Vegetables contain vital nutrients, such as proteins, vitamins and fatty acids.
+Dogs have been eating green plants in the wild even before they became man's best friend.
+According to Dog Food Corner, vegetables contain vital nutrients, such as proteins, vitamins and fatty acids.
 They are also a good source of fiber, which can aid digestion of meat and other heavy foods.
 In addition, vegetables contain antioxidants and phytochemicals, which help reduce the risk of chronic diseases in dogs as they age.

 Vegetables to Avoid

 Vegetables you should never feed your dog include garlic and onion.
-Both contain significant amounts of thiosulphate, which is toxic to dogs and tend to decrease the oxygen-carrying capacity of the blood.
+According to Dog Aware, both of these vegetable families contain significant amounts of thiosulphate, which is toxic to dogs and tend to decrease the oxygen-carrying capacity of the blood.
 Also, it's best to avoid corn as it has been extensively genetically modified, and many animals are sensitive to it.

 While vegetables should be given to your dog raw, it's best to completely crush or puree them beforehand to make them more easily digestible.
 You can also use a juicer to mix the vegetable pulp in with the dog's food.
 It is also fine to grate raw vegetables such as carrots and zucchini.